muhilramesh/muhilramesh/README.md

 | **Multimodal Futures Trading** | Deep learning model fusing an LSTM with a DistilBERT text encoder (PyTorch) to forecast agricultural futures from price + climate data. |
 | **Agentic Procurement Agent** | Model-based autonomous purchasing agent using Bayesian inference + Monte Carlo minimax-regret to decide when to buy, ask, or abstain. |

-> _Add repo links to the three project rows above once they're public — and pin these four repos on your profile so they show up front and center._

 ---